-This page and its summary pages are being updated regularly as more information is available to us.
+This page will be updated regularly as information is available to us.

 These pages give you specific information regarding reform of the RCPS and associated scheme administration changes.

 Here is a summary of the key points:

 The Public Service Pension Act 2013 requires all public sector pension schemes to reform by:

 - Introducing new pension schemes based on career average earnings